deeptho/neumodvb/docs/satellites.md

 ### Scanning one or more satellites and satellite bands ###

-To scan ome or more satellites, first select them in the above list and then use the menu entry `Control - Scan` (`Ctrl-S`).
+To scan one or more satellites, first select them in the above list and then use the menu entry `Control - Scan` (`Ctrl-S`).
 This brings up a dialog window in which various options can be selected.
 By default the scan will be a `spectrum scan`, meaning that neumoDVB will acquire a spectrum, find peaks in the spectrum and then blindscan those peaks.
 It does so in a clever way, using any mux data in the database